soapbox-pub/rebased/docs/API/admin_api.md

 - Params: none
 - Response:
   - On failure: `{"error": "…"}`
-  - On success: JSON of the `user.info`
+  - On success: JSON of the user

 ### Remove user from permission group